nrfconnect/sdk-nrf/include/net/nrf_cloud_pgps.rst

 * Directly, by calling the function :c:func:`nrf_cloud_pgps_find_prediction`
 * Indirectly, by calling the function :c:func:`nrf_cloud_pgps_notify_prediction`

-The indirect method is used in the sample :ref:`agps_sample` and in :ref:`asset_tracker`.
+The indirect method is used in the :ref:`agps_sample` sample and in the :ref:`asset_tracker` application.

 The application can inject the data contained in the prediction to the GPS unit in the modem by calling the :c:func:`nrf_cloud_pgps_inject` function.
-This should be done when the GPS driver callback indicates assistance is needed.
-See below.
+This must be done when the GPS driver callback indicates that assistance is needed.

-A prediction is also automatically injected to the modem every 4 hours whenever the current prediction expires and the next one begins (if the next one is available in Flash).
+A prediction is also automatically injected to the modem every four hours whenever the current prediction expires and the next one begins (if the next one is available in flash).

 Interaction with the GPS driver
 *******************************

-The P-GPS subsystem, like a number of other nRF Connect for Cloud subsystems, is event driven.
+The P-GPS subsystem, like several other nRF Cloud subsystems, is event driven.

-There are two GPS events that an application receives through the GPS driver callback which relate to P-GPS.
-One, :c:enum:`GPS_EVT_AGPS_DATA_NEEDED`, occurs when the GPS module requires assistance data.
+Following are the two GPS events relating to P-GPS that an application receives through the GPS driver callback:

+* :c:enumerator:`GPS_EVT_AGPS_DATA_NEEDED` - Occurs when the GPS module requires assistance data.
-Another, :c:enum:`GPS_EVT_PVT_FIX` occurs once a fix has been attained.
+* :c:enumerator:`GPS_EVT_PVT_FIX` - Occurs once a fix is attained.

-When the application receives the first event, it should call :c:func:`nrf_cloud_pgps_notify_prediction`.
+When the application receives the :c:enumerator:`GPS_EVT_AGPS_DATA_NEEDED` event, it must call :c:func:`nrf_cloud_pgps_notify_prediction`.
-This will call back the application's :c:func:`pgps_event_handler_t` when a valid P-GPS prediction set is available.
+This event results in the call back of the application's :c:func:`pgps_event_handler_t` function when a valid P-GPS prediction set is available.
-It will pass the handler the :c:enum:`PGPS_EVT_AVAILABLE` event and a pointer to a :c:struct:`nrf_cloud_pgps_prediction`.
+It will pass the :c:enum:`PGPS_EVT_AVAILABLE` event and a pointer to :c:struct:`nrf_cloud_pgps_prediction` to the handler.

-The application should pass this prediction to :c:func:`nrf_cloud_pgps_inject`, along with either the :c:struct:`gps_agps_request` passed to the GPS driver callback earlier with the :c:enum:`GPS_EVT_AGPS_DATA_NEEDED` event, or NULL.
+The application must pass this prediction to :c:func:`nrf_cloud_pgps_inject`, along with either the :c:struct:`gps_agps_request` passed to the GPS driver callback earlier with the :c:enumerator:`GPS_EVT_AGPS_DATA_NEEDED` event or NULL.

-If the use case for the application is such that the device will not move distances larger than a few dozen km before it gets a new GPS fix, it could pass the latitude and longitude provided in :c:enum:`GPS_EVT_PVT_FIX` to :c:func:`nrf_cloud_pgps_set_location`.
+If the use case for the application is such that the device will not move distances greater than a few dozen kilometers before it gets a new GPS fix, it can pass the latitude and longitude provided in :c:enumerator:`GPS_EVT_PVT_FIX` to :c:func:`nrf_cloud_pgps_set_location`.
-The P-GPS subsystem will use that stored location the next time the GPS unit requests position assistance, and A-GPS assistance is not enabled or is unavailable.
+The P-GPS subsystem will use this stored location for the next GPS request for position assistance when A-GPS assistance is not enabled or is unavailable.
-If the use case involves possible long distance travel between fix attempts, such a mechanism could be detrimental to short TTFF, as the saved position may be too inaccurate to be a benefit.
+If the use case involves possible long-distance travel between fix attempts, such a mechanism can be detrimental to short TTFF, as the saved position might be too inaccurate to be a benefit.

-The application could also call :c:func:`nrf_cloud_pgps_preemptive_updates` to discard expired predictions and replace them with newer ones, prior to the entire set expiring.
+The application can also call :c:func:`nrf_cloud_pgps_preemptive_updates` to discard expired predictions and replace them with newer ones, prior to the expiration of the entire set of predictions.
-This can be useful for customer use cases where cloud connections are only available infrequently.
+This can be useful for customer use cases where cloud connections are available infrequently.
-The :option:`CONFIG_NRF_CLOUD_PGPS_REPLACEMENT_THRESHOLD` sets the minimum number of valid predictions remaining before such an update occurs, and must even.
+The :option:`CONFIG_NRF_CLOUD_PGPS_REPLACEMENT_THRESHOLD` sets the minimum number of valid predictions remaining before such an update occurs.

-For best performance, it is helpful for applications to call the P-GPS functions mentioned in this section from workqueue handlers, rather than directly from various callback functions.
+For best performance, applications can call the P-GPS functions mentioned in this section from workqueue handlers rather than directly from various callback functions.

-The P-GPS subsystem itself generates events which can be passed to a registered callback function.
+The P-GPS subsystem itself generates events that can be passed to a registered callback function.
 See :c:enum:`nrf_cloud_pgps_event`.

 API documentation
 *****************